rodrigo-arenas/Sklearn-genetic-opt/docs/tutorials/basic_usage.rst

 Introduction
 ------------

-Sklearn-genetic-opt uses evolutionary algorithms to fine-tune scikit-learn machine learning algorithms.
+Sklearn-genetic-opt uses evolutionary algorithms to fine-tune scikit-learn machine learning algorithms and perform feature selection.
 It is designed to accept a `scikit-learn <http://scikit-learn.org/stable/index.html>`__ regression or classification model (or a pipeline containing on of those).